dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 ## Known issues

 The following are known issues for this update.

+### EdDSA certificates are not currently supported

+TLS and PKI certificates using EdDSA signatures (`ed25519` and `ed448`) for authentication are not currently supported within API Gateway.
+Certificates cannot be imported into the `config` file, and connections are not be established with external endpoints that use EdDSA certificates.

+Related Issue: RDAPI-28033

 ### API Analytics PDF reports do not display chart contents